 This syllabus was approved by the Department Board at Stockholm Business School, Stockholm University, 2019-06-12.
+Last revision approved by the Head of the Department at Stockholm Business School on February 26, 2020.

 Prerequisites and special admittance requirements

 45 credits from Business Administration I and Business Administration II, or the equivalent.